hjorslev/awesome-stars/README.md

 - [0x6d69636b/windows_hardening](https://github.com/0x6d69636b/windows_hardening) - HardeningKitty and Windows Hardening settings and configurations
 - [jhoneill/MsftGraph](https://github.com/jhoneill/MsftGraph) - A PowerShell module for interacting with the Microsoft Graph API for Directory, OneNote, OneDrive, Outlook, Planner, Teams and Sharepoint in Office 365 or consumer versions
 - [ansible-collections/community.windows](https://github.com/ansible-collections/community.windows) - Windows community collection for Ansible
-- [alexverboon/MDATP](https://github.com/alexverboon/MDATP) - Microsoft 365 Defender - Resource Hub
+- [alexverboon/MDATP](https://github.com/alexverboon/MDATP) - Microsoft Defender XDR - Resource Hub
 - [pluralsight/PS-AutoLab-Env](https://github.com/pluralsight/PS-AutoLab-Env) - A PowerShell module for creating lab configurations using Lability and Desired State Configuration.
 This is a complete update of the 3.x versions.
 Look at README.md for more information.
 - [EvotecIT/O365Essentials](https://github.com/EvotecIT/O365Essentials) - A module that helps to manage some tasks on Office 365/Azure via undocumented API
 - [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.